 My favorite dried fruits have always been dried apricots and peaches but they’re both fairly high in carbs.
 You sure can’t eat many of them on a low-carb diet.
 But I thought maybe just a very small piece of fruit, a big nut and just a whisper of delicious chocolate might make a wonderful confection worthy of serving during the holidays, without breaking the carb “bank”.
 This experiment today came out GREAT!
 I also did some with dried prunes, which I freely admit came out even better than the apricot version!
 Hubby liked these so much he took a couple of them to his 89 year old mother this afternoon.
 She lives in a local nursing home and has always had an incurable sweet tooth.
 My husband doesn’t care for coconut too much, which is why I didn’t put any on these today.
 But next time I’m going to put a thin slice of fresh coconut between the fruit and nut on some of these, for ME, who loves coconut.

 This recipe makes a pretty big batch of the chocolate sauce, around 1¼ cups, so I’m providing the per teaspoon nutritional info and you’ll have to calculate your per serving candy figures because that depends on which fruit you pick, how many you eat or if the sauce is used in other dessert applications how much you used on each serving of that recipe.
-This recipe is not suitable until you way up on the fruits rung of Atkins Phase 2 OWL or Maintenance.
+This recipe is not suitable until you are way up on the fruits rung of Atkins Phase 2 OWL or Maintenance.

 INGREDIENTS FOR CHOCOLATE SHELL COATING: